A Look At The Arctic Open 2023 Prize Money On Offer

 As the curtains come down on the Asian Games 2023 with the closing ceremony on Sunday, October 8, the stars of the badminton world will be returning to action on the Badminton World Federation (BWF) Tour.
-The first tournament after a long hiatus is the Arctic Open 2023, scheduled to start today, October 10.
+The first tournament after a long hiatus is the Arctic Open 2023, which began on October 10.

 For the uninitiated, the Arctic Open 2023 is the eighth BWF Super 500 tournament on the 2023 BWF World Tour.
 It is also a part of the Arctic Open championships which has been contested since 1990.
 There is a lot at stake for the shuttlers participating in this tournament, both in terms of the prize money on offer and the BWF points which will help determine the BWF World Rankings at the end of the year.